MatanAvitan/noisy_student/README.md

                  --shm-size=100gb \
                  --name noisystudent \
                  --env MOCK_RUN=1 \
+                 --env MOCK_ONE_MODEL=0 \
                  --env S3_BUCKET_NAME=<your bucket name> \
                  --env EXPERIMENT_NAME=<your experiment name> \
                  -p 6006:6006 \
                  bestteam/noisystudent:latest`

+14. If you want to mock the creation of once model only, change --env MOCK_ONE_MODEL=1 in the run command (change 1 instead of 0)

-14. To find the trained models or logs in the docker - start the noisystudent container, and check the outputs directory:
+15. To find the trained models or logs in the docker - start the noisystudent container, and check the outputs directory:
 ```sh
 sudo docker start noisystudent
 sudo docker exec -it noisystudent bash